focus-editor/focus/LOG.md

         - in join_lines - because need to access the lines after that
         - in move_lines_down - because insert_string_at_pos needs line info
         - in paste_from_clipboard - because need to calculate new cursor pos after that

-- Optimise cursor clipboard (use shared memory with offsets)
-- Optimise edits:
-    - try to use the same memory for additions if possible?
-    - merge consecutive inserts - should be easy if the above is done

 - Load UE5 source and try to scan it
     - When doing it, collect info on any binary files that had to be read to be ignored